310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 Is it 'cuz it’s sad to say goodbye?
 Or is it 'cuz you’re too embarrassed to thank your seniors for everything face-to-face?

-Is it 'cuz you can’t stand doing something embarrassing?
+Is it 'cuz you can’t stand doing somethin' embarrassing?

 So you decided to help out your family instead — the people in your comfort zone?
 You wanted to avoid any hardships or painful situations, so you chose the easy way out?
 {% endbubble %}